twse/random-stuff/FontCreator Data Files and Registry Keys.md

 If the program detects it is running the Home Edition, it shows the Professional Edition note (it is hidden if running the Professional Edition).
 Version 10.0 includes three unused features which were dropped in version 11.0 & above: The third panel changes the advance width with check boxes to center the glyph or set the left side bearing to x=0 and a radio button to use monospaced metrics (it is only active when the Fixed option is selected).

 ### OpenType Designer: GPOS Kerning Editor Buttons
-All values start with a capital D enclosed in square brackets.
+All values start with a capital D in square brackets.
 * **Clear Values** – Sets the value for all kerning pairs to zero.
 Used for monospaced fonts with kerning tables (e.g. *Monospaced Typewriter*: Designed by Manfred Klein, based on Monospace 821 BT).
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
 * **Clean Up** – Removes all kerning pairs with a zero value.
-Version 3.0 until 6.5 (not version 7.0 & above) removes pairs with glyphs that are not mapped to any Unicode character.
+In version 3.0 until 6.5, all pairs from the legacy `KERN` table with unencoded glyphs are removed.

-### OpenType Layout Feature Editor
+### OpenType Layout Feature Code Editor
 * Checkbox: **Debug: VOLT.UseGlyphIds** – Used for fonts with Microsoft VOLT projects.

 ### Font Test Window
 The context menu for `mmFontTest` has two paste options (pmSamplePaste and pmSamplePaste2) and a multiline text field at the bottom (`Memo1`) with the same text in Arial Bold (13 points).
 Double-click the memo to change the font and size.

 ### Options Window
-The **General** tab has a group to associate fonts with the program itself (it is in version 3.0 only and was dropped after version 4.0).
-The **Preview** tab includes three unused buttons to move the selected text string up and down or to reset the list.
+The **General** tab has a group to associate fonts with this program (it is in version 3.0 only and was dropped after version 4.0).
+The **Preview** tab has three buttons to move the selected text string up and down or to reset the list.

 ### About Dialog
 These are located in the corners of the program name, version number, copyright notice and link to the company's website (**Note:** uses HTTP via the HTML linking tag).